Who We Are

 A global partnership

-Led from The Global Development Institute at the University of Manchester, ESID is a pioneering global partnership.
-We are strengthening the links between Northern and Southern research institutions, making sure that our work is informed by the best in-country knowledge and expertise, and attempting to level an international academic playing field which has so far privileged Northern authors.
+Led from The Global Development Institute at the University of Manchester, ESID has been a pioneering global partnership.
+We set out to strengthen the links between Northern and Southern research institutions, making sure that our work was informed by the best in-country knowledge and expertise, and attempting to level an international academic playing field which has so far privileged Northern authors.

-Our research spans 16 countries and we have 6 global research partners:
+Our research has covered 26 countries and we have 7 global research partners:

 - Institute of Economic Growth, India